-Whether you’re wanting something that is decorative and matches the decor of your home or something a little more functional, there are so many things you can do.
+Whether you’re wanting something that is decorative and matches the décor of your home or something a little more functional–there are so many things you can do.
 And while you’re at it, you could even spruce up your fireplace with a fresh lick of paint and new tiling.

 Empty fireplaces can be filled with your favourite decor pieces, books, candles, woodblocks and more.
-So I’m here to show you that there are certainly endless possibilities when it comes to decorating your empty fireplace.
+And I’m here to show you that there are certainly endless possibilities when it comes to decorating your empty fireplace.
 I’m sure there are some ideas in here that you haven’t even considered before.
 So let’s dive into these inspirational empty fireplace ideas below.

 2. Fabulous foliage

 An empty fireplace is just perfect for displaying beautiful foliage in a large vase.
 You can also add foliage to the wooden mantle to bring things together nicely.

 If you need a mantle hung up (and they can be seriously heavy) you will want a carpenter to install it correctly.

 This is one of my favourite ways to fill an empty fireplace, woodblocks!
 Adding blocks of wood to your empty fireplace will give an awesome fireplace look without having to worry about a live fire.
 An empty fireplace is also a great place to store firewood if you have an active fireplace in another area of your home.
 Genius!